How to Efficiently Count Prime Numbers

 // because 2,3,5,7 are prime numbers

 How would you write this function?
-I think most of you would write it like this:
+Most people may write it like this:

 int countPrimes(int n) {